rfo909/CFT/README.md

 *README last updated 2021-10-03*

-## Terminal based
+## Terminal based - shell-like

 The REPL makes it act like a shell, with cd, ls, pwd, cat, more and edit, for navigating the directory tree, and inspecting files, but it's really about creating and running functions.

-One-line functions can be created directly from the REPL, but most functions are created using an editor.
+One-line functions can be created directly from the command line interface, but most functions are created using an editor.